-Year of entry: 2018
+Year of entry: 2023

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-For entry in the academic year beginning September 2018, the tuition fees are as follows:
+For entry in the academic year beginning September 2023, the tuition fees are as follows:

-UK students (per annum): £9,500
+UK students (per annum): £11,000

-International students (per annum): £18,000
+International, including EU, students (per annum): £24,000

-UK students (per annum): £4,750
+UK students (per annum): £5,500

-Each year, the School offers a number of bursaries set at Home/EU fees level, open to both Home/EU and international students.
-Details of the funding process can be found on the School's funding page where you can also check details of subject specific bursaries.
+Each year the School of Arts, Languages and Cultures offer a number of School awards and Subject-specific bursaries (the values of which are usually set at Home/EU fees level), open to both Home/EU and international students.
+The deadline for these is early February each year.
+Details of all funding opportunities, including deadlines, eligibility and how to apply, can be found on the School's funding page where you can also find details of the Government Postgraduate Loan Scheme.

-The Manchester Alumni Scholarship offers a £3,000 reduction in tuition fees to University of Manchester alumni who achieved a 1st within the last three years and are progressing to a postgraduate taught masters course for September 2018 entry.
+For University of Manchester graduates, the Manchester Alumni Bursary offers a £3,000 reduction in tuition fees to University of Manchester alumni who achieved a 1st within the last three years and are progressing to a postgraduate taught master's course.